williamwang0/Blink-Detection/README.md

 #### Usage
 * To begin the program: `python3  blink-detection.py`
-* Type 'q' in video window to quit
 * Number of times blinked is displayed in the terminal
+* To quit: type 'q' in video window

 ## Demo
 ![](demo.gif)